mapattacker/datascience/supervised.rst

 Sklearn allows **partial fitting**, i.e., fit the model incrementally if dataset is too large for memory.

-Naive Bayes model only one smoothing parameter called ``alpha`` (default 0.1).
+Naive Bayes model only have one smoothing parameter called ``alpha`` (default 0.1).
 It adds a virtual data point that have positive values for all features.
 This is necessary considering that if there are no positive feature, the entire probability will be 0 (since it is a multiplicative model).
 More alpha means more smoothing, and more generalisation (less complex) model.